 As the whole country was witnessing the technology boom, Bajaj Tempo Motors signed technology sourcing arrangements in 2003 with MAN SE for which installments were made front.
 On completion of the localization of the licensed technology and with the solicitation from MAN, a joint endeavor was made shaping MAN Force Trucks Pvt.
 Ltd to produce the full scope of HCVs from 16t GVW to 49t GCW.
 Until 2005, the company was famously known as Bajaj Tempo motors.
 It was time to rename it.
 The company was renamed Force Motors which is today’s famous business.

 A new state-of-the-art HCV manufacturing facility was inaugurated at Pithampur.
-Later years, especially in 2008, Force Motors introduced Traveller Shaktiman, Traveller Luxury, and Traveller Smooth.
-With instant success, they delved into making their first personal vehicle that came into reality with the launch of Force One in 2011.
+In later years, especially in 2008, Force Motors introduced Traveller Shaktiman, Traveller Luxury, and Traveller Smooth.
+With instant success, they delved into making their first personal vehicle which came into reality with the launch of Force One in 2011.
 The next year a revolutionary passenger vehicle, Traveller 26 was introduced.
 The later years were hectic schedules for the brand.
 In 2013, they introduced Gurkha.
 If you are familiar with the yellow school bus, then remember it was made by Force Motors in 2014.
 Until 2017, they didn’t make such a vehicle except for the Kargo King Pick Up.

 As of 2018, the company has 10,000 employees spread around the country.
 They have a wide global presence.
 When the company was awarded a contract by BMW, a new manufacturing facility was inaugurated in Chennai.
 With their global presence, they export to countries like Africa, Latin America, the Gulf, Germany, SAARC, And ASEAN countries.